 So I don’t know what the answer is, but as with society at large I hope we can eventually get to a place where there are safe spaces for everyone according to their different needs, and I also hope that as the science progresses we get closer to the common neurological roots of all the paraphilias and attractions and identities, so that our efforts are informed by facts instead of prejudices.

 In the meantime, I can only be what I am, and if that means I break the categories, then I’m afraid there’s nothing I can do other than go on being the way I am and saying what is true from my perspective, and talking to other MAPs and other autopedophiles until we all feel a little more comfortable with who we are.
 That’s the hope, anyway.
+It’s a really interesting time in history, and for me, there is reason for hope.

 Well Elliot thank you for reading this for the last hour!
 That is challenging.
 It’s challenging to read someone’s answers, really, truly and so thank you so much for reading Bly’s answers.
 And, Bly, thank you so much.
 I know you’re listening out there.
 Thank you so much for giving us such thoughtful answers today.